-> Because the Children’s Organ Transplant Association is a 501(c)3 charity, gifts to COTA are tax deductible to the fullest extent allowable by law.
-And, because COTA serves as the trustee of the funds, these funds are not considered income for the family and do not jeopardize any assistance program the family has or may qualify for.
+Because the Children’s Organ Transplant Association is a national 501(c)3 charity; gifts to COTA are tax deductible to the fullest extent allowable by law.
+And, because the funds are given to COTA, we serve as the trustee of the funds and these funds are not considered income for the family, nor do they jeopardize any assistance program the family has or may qualify for.

 Integrated Communications and Support

-During regular business hours, a Children’s Organ Transplant Association staff member will immediately respond to your needs and requests.
-Calls from families needing urgent or emergency after-hours and weekend assistance are returned within an hour after leaving a message with the COTA message service.
-All requests receive a response within two business days, with faster response available upon request.
-In addition, COTA offers extensive telephone and online support for families and campaign volunteers.
+During regular business hours, a Children’s Organ Transplant Association staff member will immediately respond to a transplant family’s needs and requests.
+Calls from families with a medical emergency after-hours or on the weekend are returned after leaving a message with the COTA message service.
+All requests receive a response within two business days.
+In addition, COTA offers extensive online support for families and community campaign volunteers.

 Fundraising Campaign Development

-Each campaign is provided with a no-cost website to use for fundraising and communications purposes.
+Each COTA community campaign is provided with a no-cost website to use for fundraising and communications purposes.
 A Children’s Organ Transplant Association staff member is available to assist with the establishment and ongoing maintenance of the site.
-In addition, new tools are added to the site frequently as new technology becomes available.

-Ongoing assistance is available to all patient campaign volunteers.
+Ongoing assistance is available to all community campaign volunteers and to COTA patients and their families.
 The Children’s Organ Transplant Association’s professional staff members will assist campaign volunteers in planning and implementing campaign activities and events.
-Tools and templates are available on the COTA website in a special section devoted to campaign volunteers.
-These materials are updated regularly.
+Tools and templates are available on the COTA website in a special section devoted to volunteers.

 Children’s Organ Transplant Association staff members can work directly with transplant centers, hotels, airlines, etc. to ensure the lowest cost services are extended to the patient and their family.